maksimoreo/rockpaperscissors/README.md

 # rockpaperscissors

 This is another project from theodinproject.com.
-Rock Paper Scissors game.
-It works in console.
+Rock Paper Scissors game with UI.